ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/installation/common-problems.md

 includes all files with this extension, any **procedural code will be executed on every call**.
 Most common error here is putting a test.php/phpinfo.php file in the document root.
 See [datamodel](/topics/datamodel) and [controllers](/topics/controllers) for ways how to structure your code.

+Also, please check that you have PHP enabled on the webserver, and you're at least running PHP 5.1.
+The web-based [SilverStripe installer](/installation) can help you with this.

 ## I've got file permission problems during installation